ambaker1/wob/README.md

  Create widgets with their own Tcl object and their own interpreter.

- To install, simply clone the repository into the lib folder of your Tcl installation.
+ To install, simply place the release folder into the lib folder of your Tcl installation.
  To load, call "package require wob" and "namespace import wob::*"